ryankny/SKDatabaseHandler/README.md

 # SKDatabaseHandler
-A simple, easy to use MS SQL database handler class library to handle connecting to SQL databases and performing database operations.
+A simple, easy to use MS SQL database handler .NET standard class library to handle connecting to SQL databases and performing database operations.

 - One line database interaction
 - Avoid having to duplicate code when interacting with your MS SQL database